pencilsSlowTab/FastMoveTabsEvolusPencil/README.md

 ====================================================================================

 ### Execute the tool
-Run with at least Java 6
+1. You should have Java installed (at least Java 6)

-Download the fastMoveTab.jar in build folder.
+2. Download the fastMoveTab.jar in build folder.

-Launch the command to execute:
-	java -jar fastMoveTab.jar
+3. On Windows, download in the same folder run.bat and launch it.
+On linux, download in the same folder run.sh and launch it.

 ### How does it work